The-Job-Market-Experience/Job_Market_App/README.md

 This repository provides a complete solution for gathering **data-related job listings for Germany** from the following websites: Stepstone and Welcome to the Jungle.
 It includes steps for changing the data into a uniform format and then putting it into an Elasticsearch database set up in Docker.
 Once the data is in the database, it's available through a FastAPI, which can be used for making data visualisations.

-The project is organized into different folders: "data_collection," "elasticsearch," and "visualization," each containing the scripts needed to run each part of the project.
+The project is organized into different folders: "data_collection", "elasticsearch" and "visualization" each containing the scripts needed to run each part of the project.
 There's also a "Sandbox" folder with extra scripts that were created during the project but aren't needed for the main solution.

 ## **Pre-requirements:**